 State Agency Lease/Purchase Program

 The Lease/Purchase Program was authorized by the Legislature in 1989.
 It provides for financing of both real property and personal property (real-estate and equipment) by state agencies through the use of financing contracts.
 Financing contracts include installment payment agreements, lease/purchase agreements or any other interest-bearing contract used to finance property.
-Real-estate projects must be specifically approved by the Legislature.
-These projects are listed in the "Miscellaneous" section of the Capital Budget.
+Real-estate projects and large IT projects must be specifically approved by the Legislature.
+These projects are typically listed in the "Miscellaneous" section of the Capital Budget.
 For a few agencies, the project authorizations are included in the Transportation Budget.